Prabowo meets Jokowi in Bogor this afternoon - ExBulletin

 Prabowo meets Jokowi in Bogor this afternoon

-Dasco said Prabowo It is the Minister of Defense who must report on the tasks carried out to the President.
-Dasco said it was normal for Prabowo to face Jokowi.
+He explained that Prabowo had indeed often met Jokowi.
+Even so, the meetings are often related to work at the Department of Defense.

-“Of course, Pak Prabowo is often summoned and also often has to report on the programs that have been implemented,” Dasco said.
+“Of course, Pak Prabowo is often summoned and must also often report on the programs that have been implemented [di Kementerian Pertahanan]“, explained the Deputy Speaker of the House of Representatives.

-When asked if the meeting followed the eligibility Prabowo which is augmented by the polling agency’s version, Dasco admits he doesn’t know.
-He pointed out that the conversation between the two was about work.
+Interestingly, the meeting between the two personalities took place after Kompas Research and Development released the latest survey which showed that Prabowo’s eligibility had increased and even moved Ganjar Pranowo to the top spot.

+However, Dasco admitted he was unsure if the meeting was in the context of current political developments.

-“I don’t know yet, but what is certain is that today’s meeting is part of a work issue or discussions between the president and ministers on a work something like this,” Dasco said.
+“I don’t know yet, but what is certain, today’s meeting is part of the issue of interim jobs or discussions between the president and ministers on work,” he said. he declares.

+For information, the latest Kompas Research and Development survey indicated that Prabowo’s eligibility was recorded at 24.5%, shifting Ganjar Pranowo, who must now be in second place with 22.8%.

+Meanwhile, Anies Baswedan, who is the presidential candidate of the Coalition for Change and Unity (KPP), consistently ranks third with an eligibility rate of 13.6%.

 |